pautva/co-creation-toolkit/src/content/case-studies/geospatial-data-portals.md

 description: |
   We researched geospatial data users and designed guidelines to create user-friendly portals that make data easy to find and use for better decision-making.
 tags:
-  - User Research
+  - User Journey Mapping
-  - Design Guidelines
   - Best Practices
   - Geospatial Data
 featured: false
 ---

+## Overview

-In 2018 user researchers and designers across the Geo6 came together to explore the needs and frustrations of geospatial data portal users.
+> User researchers and designers across the Geo6 came together to explore the needs and frustrations of geospatial data portal users.

-Throughout 2019 and 2020 we collaborated with Ordnance Survey on the guidance and best practices to address the pain points identified by the user research conducted for the Data Discoverability 2 project.
+We collaborated with Ordnance Survey on the guidance and best practices to address the pain points identified by the user research conducted for the Data Discoverability 2 project.

 Below is a brief summary of the work carried for these two projects and the results achieved.